Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/MRK Assignment No 02/README.md

 Certainly!
 You can include the following goals in the assignment on data extraction through an API:

-Demonstrate understanding of APIs: Understand the notion of APIs, their use in software development, and the importance of using APIs to retrieve data from other sources.
+**1. Demonstrate understanding of APIs:** Understand the notion of APIs, their use in software development, and the importance of using APIs to retrieve data from other sources.

-API Integration: Practise performing HTTP queries, managing authentication, and parsing API answers in order to gain practical experience integrating an API into a programme.
+**2. API Integration:** Practise performing HTTP queries, managing authentication, and parsing API answers in order to gain practical experience integrating an API into a programme.

-Data Extraction Skills: Develop your ability to extract pertinent data from API responses using methods such parsing JSON, XML, or other response formats and by becoming familiar with the structure of the data the API returns.
+**3. Data Extraction Skills:** Develop your ability to extract pertinent data from API responses using methods such parsing JSON, XML, or other response formats and by becoming familiar with the structure of the data the API returns.

-Error Handling: Implement reliable error handling tools to deal with situations like unsuccessful API requests, login problems, or unexpected results.
+**4. Error Handling:** Implement reliable error handling tools to deal with situations like unsuccessful API requests, login problems, or unexpected results.
 Make sure the programme responds to faults politely and offers clear error messages or fallback functionality.

-Data Processing and Transformation: Apply data processing methods to the extracted data in order to manipulate, filter, convert, or combine it in accordance with the assignment's specifications.
+**5. Data Processing and Transformation:** Apply data processing methods to the extracted data in order to manipulate, filter, convert, or combine it in accordance with the assignment's specifications.
 Demonstrate your capacity to analyse the material you've obtained and draw important conclusions.

-Documentation and Code Organization: organisation and documentation: Write well-documented code that includes concise explanations of all modules, functions, and API endpoints that are used.
+**6. Documentation and Code Organization:** organisation and documentation: Write well-documented code that includes concise explanations of all modules, functions, and API endpoints that are used.
 Make sure your code is well-organized and well-structured to make it simple for others to comprehend and reuse it.

-Testing and Validation: Test your code using a variety of situations and input data to ensure that it is correct and comprehensive.
+**7. Testing and Validation:** Test your code using a variety of situations and input data to ensure that it is correct and comprehensive.
 Check to see if the data was extracted complies with the assignment's requirements and meets expectations.

-Presentation or Reporting: In a professional manner, present your conclusions, your code, and the retrieved data.
+**8. Presentation or Reporting:** In a professional manner, present your conclusions, your code, and the retrieved data.
 Any insights, patterns, or trends found throughout the data extraction process should be expressed in plain language.

-Programming Skills: Showcase your programming talents in the chosen language, including your ability to handle data structures, send HTTP requests, implement error handling, and use good coding practises.
+**9. Programming Skills:** Showcase your programming talents in the chosen language, including your ability to handle data structures, send HTTP requests, implement error handling, and use good coding practises.

 # Activity Overview